JJoeDev/MiBar/README.md

 *More features might be added in the future*

-* (planned) **Modules:** MiBar would like for users to be able to create their own modules for the bar to allow for even more customizability
+* (Basic Implementation) **Modules:** MiBar would like for users to be able to create their own modules for the bar to allow for even more customizability
 * (planned) **Configuration:** At some point in the future MiBar should move away from the C header file to  a toml or json approach for configuration
 * (planned) **Fonts** Currently MiBar only supports X11 fonts (use xlsfonts to see all fonts) in the future we should switch to cairo